-The valley was the region chosen by Miguel Torres when he began his Chilean wine enterprises in 1979, bringing with him from Spain a number of technological advances that had a significant impact on the Chilean wine industry.
-In those days, Curico was considered to be a part of the Maule wine region, but it is now recognized as a region in its own right.
+Curico was the wine region of choice for Spanish wine legend Miguel Torres when he began his foray into Chilean wine in 1979.
+Torres brought with him from Spain a number of winemaking techniques and technologies which have had a significant impact on the Chilean wine industry.
+In those days, Curico was considered to be a southern part of the sprawling Maule wine region, but is now recognized as a region in its own right.
 The presence of several well-respected and well-established wineries in Curico almost certainly supported the case for its individual recognition.

 The valley's climate is varied.
 The eastern part – closer to the Andes Mountains – is cooler than the western as it benefits from breezes coming down from the slopes of the Andes.
 In this way, it differs from regions further north, where the western ends of the valleys, being influenced by the Pacific Ocean, are generally cooler.
 In Curico, however, the hills of the Coastal Ranges dissipate the effect of east–west air movements.
 The major centers of production and the established names of Curico Valley wine (Echeverria, Montes, San Pedro, Torres and Valdivieso) are located around the cooler eastern towns of Curico and Molino.

 The meltwater rivers Lontue and Teno that flow through Curico Valley before converging to form the Mataquito River have a significant effect on viticulture here.
 The region's soils are derived from limestone and volcanic rock from the Andes and have been deposited in the valley over time by the rivers (alluvial) as well as by gravity (colluvial).
 While these soils are slightly more fertile than in other, more quality-focused wine regions of Chile, they are sufficiently high yielding to cement Curico Valley's reputation as a quality bulk-producing region.